AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 The credits received from faucet will be public credits, which means they are publicly visible on the Aleo network.

-You can check to see if your account received testnet credits using any of the following block explorers:
+You can check to see if your account received Testnet credits using any of the following block explorers:
 <!-- markdown-link-check-disable -->
 - [Provable Explorer](https://testnet.explorer.provable.com/)
 - [Aleoscan](https://testnet.aleoscan.io/)